City vs. Suburb: Which Living Situation is Right for You?

 COVID-19 continues to impact the real estate market in more ways than one.
 The bad news?
 Millions of Americans are struggling to make their mortgage payments while countless others are just now exploring mortgage relief options such as deferment and forbearance.

 The bright side of the pandemic, though, has to be the incredibly low mortgage rates.
-In fact, we’ve already seen rates hit new record lows eight times in 2020!
-And there’s a good chance they could drop even lower over the next few months.

 This means there’s never been a better time to get a mortgage.
 A quick look at recent data shows that first-time buyers are taking advantage of this rate environment and moving into their first homes, for less.
 Those in starter homes, meanwhile, view this year as their opportunity to find their forever homes.